carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 This benchmarks is a collection of loops from the GCC autovectorization `page <http://gcc.gnu.org/projects/tree-ssa/vectorization.html>`_ by Dorit Nuzman.

-The chart below compares GCC-4.7, ICC-13, and Clang-SVN at -O3, running on a Sandybridge.
+The chart below compares GCC-4.7, ICC-13, and Clang-SVN with and without loop vectorization at -O3, tuned for "corei7-avx", running on a Sandybridge iMac.
-The Y-axis shows time in msec.
+The Y-axis shows the time in msec.
 Lower is better.
+The last column shows the geomean of all the kernels.

 .. image:: gcc-loops.png